-Deutsche Hypo purchased green power for the first time in 2016.
+Since 2016 Deutsche Hypo purchases green power.
 Neither further changes to the structure of the supply chain nor significant changes in main suppliers and service providers were made.
 Significant actual and potential negative impacts did not occur and are not expected.